Lars Vogt: Awards

 In 2004, Vogt was awarded both the Brahms-Preis and the Echo Klassik.
 He was awarded the Kulturpreis der Sparkassen-Kulturstiftung Rheinland in 2006, and received the Würth Prize of Jeunesses Musicales Germany in 2016.
 That year, a recording of the Piano Trios by Brahms with Christian Tetzlaff and Tanja Tetzlaff was nominated for a Grammy Award in the category Best Chamber Music/Small Ensemble Performance.
-Vogt was awarded an Opus Klassik in 2021.
+Vogt was awarded an Opus Klassik in 2021 and the Pablo Casals Award posthum in 2023.

 Discography

 Gramophone has regarded several of Vogt's recordings as benchmarks, as solo pianist, chamber musician and soloist and conductor with orchestra.
 Many recordings were made live at the Spannungen festival by label Avi (of CAvi), marked by the festival's name in the label column.